Key Quote

 THE GREAT CHAIN OF BEING

-Jacobean society believed in a divinely ordained (ordered by God) hierarchy — God, King, man, woman, animal.
+Jacobean society believed in a divinely ordaineddivinely ordained — Ordered or decreed by God hierarchy — God, King, man, woman, animal.
 The Witches' inversion of moral categories threatens this entire structure, suggesting that the cosmic order itself can be disrupted.
 Regicide (killing a king) was not merely murder but an offence against God's design.

 Key Words